Adaptive Submodular Ranking and Routing: Algorithm for Adaptive Submodular Ranking

-Thus, if we could upper bound each $a_k$ by some multiple of $x_k$, then it is easy to establish the approximation factor.
-However, this is not the case here and instead we prove: \begin{lemma} For all $k\ge 1$ we have $a_k \leq 0.2a_{k-1} + 3x_k$. \end{lemma}
+Thus, if we upper bound each $a_k$ by some multiple of $x_k$, it would be easy to obtain the approximation factor.
+However, this is not the case and instead we will prove: \begin{lemma} For all $k\ge 1$ we have $a_k \leq 0.2a_{k-1} + 3x_k$. \end{lemma}